nathanfx330/reader/README.md

-# Python File Reader
+Reader

-A Flask-based web application designed to quickly **copy and paste** the contents of files from a Python or Flutter project.
-This tool allows you to easily explore your project’s directory, view supported files, and copy their contents with a single click.
+A Flask-based web application for browsing and viewing files across software projects.
+It lets you explore directory structures, inspect supported source files, and copy their contents directly from a simple web interface.

 ## Key Features